pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 Webex Team is a great integration that give to SecureX very efficients user interfaces.
 Learn more abour markdown formatting and webex team cards here [ TODO add link to the documentation ]

-## Demo Part 3 - Add ip address into SecureX blocking feeds.
+## Demo Part 3 - Add Malicious ip addresses into SecureX blocking feeds.

 You have probably noticed that IP addresses observables are listed in the webex team alert message.
 And they are clickables.